 Dessert Image Prompts: 10 Sweet Plate Templates

-Ten copy-ready dessert prompts spanning chocolate lava, matcha mille-feuille, macaron towers, crème brûlée, mochi, pavlova, cheesecake, tiramisu — built for menus and brand ads.
+Ten copy-ready dessert prompts for Midjourney V8.1, GPT Image 2, and Nano Banana 2 — chocolate lava, matcha mille-feuille, macaron towers, crème brûlée, mochi, pavlova, cheesecake, tiramisu.
+Built for menus and brand ads.

-Dessert photography lives or dies on one detail — gloss, drip, crackle, or layered cross-section.
+Dessert photography lives or dies on one detail: gloss, drip, crackle, or a layered cross-section.
 Generic “sweet plate” prompts produce flat cake images.
-The 10 prompts below pin down action, light angle, and macro lens — ready for bakery menus, brand ads, social hero shots, and dessert-shop content.
+The 10 prompts below pin down a micro-action, light angle, and macro lens, so you get a usable hero on the first or second try.
+Each is ready for bakery menus, brand ads, social hero shots, and dessert-shop content.

 What a high-quality prompt should contain